czofficial/nd00333_AZMLND_C2/bankmarketing/README.md

 After enabeling Application Insights via Azure CLI, it can be seen in the details tab of the bankmarketing-deployment endpoint as well, including the actual URL to Application Insigths.

 ### Swagger documentation
-In this step, the deployed model will be consumed by Swagger (to be more precise: Swagger UI docker container).
+In this step, the deployed model will be consumed by Swagger (to be more precise: a Swagger UI docker container).
 Swagger is used to build an interactive API documentation by reading a JSON file containing a detailed description of the entire API.
 The JSON file for this project's best model is downloadable in the details tab of the bankmarketing-deployment endpoint (see also the screenshot above).
 This refers to the uploaded swagger.sh and serve.py script.

 ![swagger](./Screenshots/swagger.png)\
 This screenshot shows that Swagger runs on localhost showing the HTTP API methods and respones for the best model.
 It shows what GETs and POSTs can be performed on the endpoint.